JonKopp99/BigMood/README.md

 ## Big Mood

 ▶ Recommendation service that suggests activities and different forms of media consumption depending on the user's mood.
+Also allows users to track their moods, and save content to a list.

 ## Technologies Used

 ▶ Swift 4